MDAnalysis/MDAnalysis.github.io/_posts/2021-04-09-prace-workshop.md

 * The fundamentals and basics of MDAnalysis
 * How to use existing analyses
 * How to write your own analyses
-* Parallel analysis in an HPC setting
+* Parallel analysis in an HPC setting (using SURFsara supercomputing facilities)
 * Advanced functionality such as universe construction and transformations

 The workshop is aimed at users in academia and industry who are already familiar with Python and molecular dynamics.
-As many people may have different levels of experience with MDAnalysis, we will have independent sessions ranging from introductory to advanced use.
+We will have separate sessions at different levels, ranging from introductory to advanced use.
 MDAnalysis developers will be present to help you during practical portions of the sessions and to answer your questions about how to work productively with MDAnalysis.
+We will also be holding office hours for extended tutoring -- ask us for help with the design of the your own workflows!

 ## Register soon (places limited)

-The workshop is open to everyone, but places are limited, apply early!
+The workshop is open to everyone, but places are limited.
+Apply early!

 For more information and the registration form, please see the [workshop overview](https://events.prace-ri.eu/event/1201/overview) website.